Italian Hot Chocolate (Thick and Rich!)

 - The recipe can be doubled or tripled.
 All the dry ingredients, along with the chopped chocolate, can be mixed together and put in a glass jar with instructions on how to heat with milk.

-- Serve this hot chocolate with simple sugar cookies for the whole family after a special meal, or simply to treat yourself.
+- Serve this hot chocolate with my recipe for simple sugar cookies or simply to treat yourself.

 Incredibly Creamy Italian Hot Chocolate